-A new 120 litre glass recycling bin will be delivered to Mario's home in April-May 2023.
+A new 120 litre glass recycling bin will be delivered to Mario's home in May-June 2023.
 This bin will be collected every 4 weeks (monthly) from 1 July 2023.
 Putting his glass bottles and jars in this bin will free up space in their mixed recycling bin.

 If Mario and his partner don't already have a food and garden organics bin, a 120 litre light green-lidded bin will be delivered to their home in June 2023.
 This bin will be collected weekly from 1 July 2023.

 A kitchen caddy to collect food scraps will also be delivered to their home from July 2023.

 Using this bin for food scraps and garden clippings will create more space in their general rubbish bin.